Viveksbawa/COMP2000/README.md

    A demo of integrating RESTful APIs in Android using Volley and Gson for fetching and displaying data from a remote server.
 - **AppNotifications**
    A demo showcasing how to implement notifications to alert users and navigate them to the relevant activity upon clicking the notification.
+- **SQLite**
+   Demonstrates how to use SQLite in Android for local database storage, covering SQLiteOpenHelper, database creation, CRUD operations, and using Cursor to retrieve data.